 - The Supportive Housing Network for New York can also provide information about types of supportive housing and eligibility.

 - Gives out a certain number of Section 8 vouchers to eligible homeless and otherwise vulnerable US armed forces veterans

-- The Met Council on Housing Offers a hotline for questions about tenants’ rights and responsibilities: call 212-979-0611 on Mondays, Wednesdays or Fridays from 1:30 to 5 p.m.
+- The Met Council on Housing offers a hotline for questions about tenants’ rights and responsibilities: call 212-979-0611 on Mondays and Wednesdays from 1:30 to 8 PM and Fridays from 1 to 5 PM.
 Their website includes a collection of fact sheets on common tenant concerns.